Tagungsbanner Imag(e)ining Futures

 • Lunch

-• Panel 2: Sustainability & Future Studies in Design
+• Panel 2: Sustainability & Futures Studies in Design

-How are visions of the future shaped in discourses on sustainability and transformation?
-The focus is on goals, values and areas of conflict, as well as on how these visions are translated into political, social and cultural processes.
+How are visions of the future shaped within discourses on sustainability and transformation?
+The focus is on goals, values and areas of conflict, as well as the question of how these visions are translated into political, social and cultural processes.

 • Welcome